 Condition 44: Roll-out Reporting, Setting and Achieving Annual Milestones, and Provision of Information to the Authority

 These conditions facilitate the provision of Roll-out plans, annual milestones and the provision of information to the Authority where milestones have been missed.
-The detail of these Licence Conditions is provided in Attachment F. The precise detail of the timings and content of the Roll-out plans have been consulted on recently by Ofgem and a decision on this is expected imminently.
+The detail of these Licence Conditions is provided in Attachment 7.
+The precise detail of the timings and content of the Roll-out plans have been consulted on recently by Ofgem and a decision on this is expected imminently.
 These licence conditions form the basis for the references in Clause 4.3 of the DCP 195 legal text.

 POST APPROVAL REVIEW

-The Working Group recognises that as more information on the smart meter rollout becomes available it may be necessary to refine the DCP 195 legal text.
-The Working Group therefore recommends that a post implementation review be held six months after Ofgem approval and then a further review be held six months after the SLAs take effect.
+The Working Group recognises that as more information on the smart meter rollout becomes available it may be necessary to refine the DCP 195 (or DCP 195A) legal text.
+The Working Group therefore recommends that a post approval review be held six months after Ofgem approval and then a further review be held six months after the SLAs take effect.
 These proposed dates may be subject to change.
 Topics for consideration during this review include:

 Is there any additional data available that can be used to assess whether 2% is a reasonable intervention rate?